Connect with us

 By Alex Narey, editor

-For me, there is no better frontman in than AFC ‘s Danny Rowe.
+For me, there is no better frontman in Non-League football than AFC Fylde’s Danny Rowe.
 It’s not only that he scores goals, he scores them from everywhere: inside the box, outside the box, with both pegs, and he’s not too shabby with his head either.
 If you were building yourself the perfect striker, Rowe would be the prototype for the early construction – why not look at this weekend’s odds where OLBG have a selection of free bets available.

 The other thing that is great about Rowe is that win, lose or draw, he always seems to be there.